-- ☐ Provide evidence-based health resources; - ☐ Facilitate opportunities for students to build skills that empower them to make healthy lifestyle choices; and - ☐ Instill a sense of personal responsibility for individual health and its impact on the health of the community.
+- □ Provide health resources and services grounded in evidence; - □ Facilitate opportunities for students to build skills that empower them to make healthyand responsible lifestyle choices; and - □ Instill a sense of personal responsibility for individual health decisions and recognize the impact those decisions can have on the Villanova community.

-Health Promotion fulfills its mission through its campus-wide programming, first year learning community, POWER peer education and academic internship program, communication vehicles such as Stall Street Journal, web and print resources, one-on-one consultation, and free non-credit courses in healthy eating and exercise.
-To find out more about the Office of Health Promotion, please visit us on the first floor of the Health Services Building, call us at 610.519.7407 or visit our web site.
+Health Promotion fulfills its mission through its campus-wide programming, first year learning community, POWER peer education and academic internship program, the Stall Street Journal, Web and print resources, one-on-one consultation, and free non-credit courses in healthy eating and exercise.
+To find out more about the Office of Health Promotion, please visit us on the first floor of the Health Services Building, call us at 610.519.7407 or e-mail us at healthbytes@villanova.edu.